 The Sacred & The Snake focuses on how the experience of collective trauma, cultural self-discovery, and non-violent direct action catalyzed an array of other resistance movements across the country.
 While much of the public accepts the media narrative that Standing Rock was a failure, these protagonists defiantly show otherwise.
 We chronicle the personal journeys of youth and women who sparked the largest gathering of nations in the world.
 The camps lit a fire in each one of them and set them on a new path, while reawakening a global awareness of the environment and Indigenous sovereignty.

-We are a collaborative filmmaking team - a group of non-Native filmmakers working alongside a prolific group of Indigenous producers and advisors that are holding us accountable and keeping us in check as we embark on this process.
+We are a collaborative filmmaking team - a group of non-Native filmmakers working alongside a prolific group of Indigenous producers and advisors that are holding us accountable as we embark on this process.
 We are committed to working within the #decolonizedocs movement and guidelines.
-Everyday we learn more about how we can humble ourselves in this process and amplify Native voices to guide the project, and redistribute our privilege and power in a productive way.
+Everyday we learn more about how we can humble ourselves in this process, amplify Indigenous voices to guide the project, and redistribute our privilege and power in a productive way.